anghenfil/c3spoc/README.md

 * text: Text to print on the sticker, you may use \n for newlines
 * invert (optional, bool): Prints white text on black background if true.
 Please note that there will be a white border
 * length: maximum length of the Sticker in mm (width is fixed at 62mm)
-* rotate (optional, bool, default true): Rotate the image by 90° clockwise (portrait mode = smaller stickers) if true
+* rotate (optional, bool, default false): Rotate the image by 90° clockwise (portrait mode = smaller stickers) if true
 * font (optional, String, default Arial) Font to use for printing
     * Gabriella Heavy (37c3 Font): "GabriellaHeavy"
     * Mono Sans: "MonoSans"